Baron-von-Riedesel/Jemm/Readme.txt

    + Int 67h, AH=5Dh, enable/disable OS/E

- 5. Technical Details

- 5.1.
-Emulation of privileged Opcodes
+ 4.2 Emulation of privileged Opcodes

  To provide Expanded Memory an EMM Emulator like Jemm runs the cpu in so-called V86-mode.
 This mode does not allow to run privileged opcodes.